Homepage / Excursion Guides / Our Favorite Things to Do & See in Caracol

 The History of Caracol

-This is an old statue Caracol, known as “Uxwitza” in Maya, was once one of the most important regional political centers of the Maya Lowlands.
+Caracol, known as “Uxwitza” in Maya, was once one of the most important regional political centers of the Maya Lowlands.
 Established around 1200 BCE, it flourished during the Classic period (AD 250 to 900).
 At its peak, it’s believed that Caracol covered an area much larger than present-day Belize City and had a population of up to 150,000 people.

 Rivalry with Tikal and Naranjo